Texas BLT

 How To Make The Texas BLT

-1. Cook the bacon until crisp, drain on paper towels, and set aside.
+Cook the bacon in a skillet over medium heat until crisp.
+Remove and drain on paper towels, then set aside.

 Chef Jenn’s Tips